whosneksio/whosneksio/README.md

 ## Hello, I'm neksio 👋

-I'm a 14 year old kid, that wants to learn conding.
+I'm a 14 yearl old tech enthusiast from Poland, deeply in in programming and general tech.
+Studying in Technikum Łączności in Gdańsk.
+In my free time, I enjoy playing games and learning new skills.

 ## 🔭 Current